 Finish: long & rich, thick vanilla, sweet oak, fading baking spice with hints of zesty citrus

 Overall: Wow – Davidson’s really picked a killer barrel with this one!
-Perhaps it was because this was the inaugural year of Russell’s Reserve Single Barrel and Wild Turkey really wanted to show it off, or maybe Davidson’s just has some talented folks picking barrels.
+Perhaps it was because this was near the inaugural year of Russell’s Reserve Single Barrel and Wild Turkey really wanted to show it off, or maybe Davidson’s just has some talented folks picking barrels.
 Regardless, it’s probably the best Russell’s private select I’ve personally tasted.
 It shines in all the core profile notes and displays some unique ones as well.
 Hell, it even has a slight dusty Wild Turkey nose that could easily fool an experienced enthusiast in a blind tasting.
-This one gets an A- (and I wish I owned a bottle).

 National Distributing Co.
 Private Barrel #3247 (rickhouse G, floor 6) Russell’s Reserve Single Barrel Bourbon (2016) – NAS KSBW at 110 proof (non-chill filtered) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY